Introduction To The API Under Test

 Test Case Creation

-• Make sure SQL Server JDBC libraries are copied to ATB lib folder, as described here.
+Not part of the test case, but as a once-off task, make sure SQL Server JDBC libraries are copied to ATB lib folder, as described here.

 Sample Test Case